What Are 10 Common Frontend Mistakes And How To Avoid Them?

 Programmers have a tendency to work quickly, but if they don't plan ahead and create unscalable solutions, they will eventually pay for it by having to spend more time and money on costly refactors.

-Answered a week ago Nora HazelNora Hazel
+Answered 2 months ago Nora HazelNora Hazel